georgicodes/linux_bootcamp/workshop/kernel/README.md

 1. `ls arch` lists out all the supported architectures.
 1. `make ARCH=blackfin menuconfig`
 NOTE: you can't actually build a kernel for any other architecture until you install the appropriate cross-compiler toolchain.
+1. Exit and Save but rename the file to be `.config-blackfin`

 #### EXERCISE: Buliding your kernel - TO DO AT HOME!!
-Install the new (compressed) kernel image into the `/boot` directory so that GRUB can find it at boot time
+There are multiple ways that you can build and install your own kernel, here I have presented one way.
+This will install the new (compressed) kernel image into the `/boot` directory so that GRUB can find it at boot time

 1. Run the following commands and wait for victory!
 ```bash